zachleigh/laravel-lang-bundler/README.md

 ### Limitations
 This is a brief list of the current issues that need to be resolved to make this package more useful and complete:
-  - Passed parameter names are used for all items in bundle leading to naming conflicts.
-Need to namespace them: 'key.parameter'
   - Currently does not support trans_choice().
 Could also use namespacing here
   - Bundle names can now be registered as shortcuts in config.
 This is less than ideal though because you have to register a bundle in two places.
 It would be better to have automatic name resolution or a way to name a bundle within the bundle.